Bob's Granite Place of New Hampshire Logo.

 An exotic granite countertop with bullnose radius edges and rounded corners

 It's important to avoid sharp corners and edges on any countertop.
-Rounded or radiused inner and outer corners should be used along with top and bottpm edge treatment.
+Rounded or radiused inner and outer corners should be used along with top and bottom edge treatment.
 Avoiding all sharp edges enhances user safety and reduces the likelihood of cracking and chipping.

 Granite Countertop Templating, Fabrication and Installation.